RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

     ![Screenshot of the template with the VM name change highlilghted.](../images/0901.png)

-7. On the **Custom deployment** blade configure the template parameters (replace ***xxxx*** in the DNS label prefix with letters and digits such that the label is globally unique).
+7. On the **Custom deployment** blade configure the parameters required by the template (replace ***xxxx*** in the DNS label prefix with letters and digits such that the label is globally unique).
 Leave the defaults for everything else.

     | Setting| Value|
     |----|----|